 About The Portuguese Golden Visa Program

-The Portugal Golden Visa is a residency-by-investment program introduced by the Portuguese government in 2012 to attract foreign investment and country’s economy.
+The Portugal Golden Visa is a residency-by-investment program introduced by the Portuguese government in 2012 to attract foreign investment and boost the Portuguese economy.

 Also called the Residence Permit Program, the Portuguese Golden Visa allows non-EU citizens to obtain a residence permit in Portugal by making a significant investment in the country.

-The Golden Visa allows qualifying investors and their family members to live, work, and study in Portugal.
+The Golden Visa Investment Program allows qualifying investors and their family members to live, work, and study in Portugal.

 Why is the demand for the Portugal Golden Visa by Canadians so high?